cvigilv/esqueleto.nvim/README.md

 For example,

-`esqueleto` comes with a series of ready to use wildcards:
+`esqueleto` comes with a series of ready-to-use wildcards:

 - _File related_
   - `filename`, the current file name